Sui Generis: Change of direction

 1974 was a turning point for Sui Generis: Charly was sick of "the piano and the flute" sound and decided that Sui Generis needed a change.
 He pursued a more traditional rock sound, with bass and drums, for which purpose he recruited Rinaldo Rafanelli and Juan Rodríguez respectively.
 The new album was originally titled Instituciones (Institutions), but Sui Generis' producer suggested they change the name to Pequeñas Anécdotas sobre las Instituciones (Little Anecdotes about the Institutions), reflecting the unstable nature of Argentine social and political institutions at the time.
 Charly's initial concept was to write a song for every influential traditional institution: the Catholic Church, the government, the family, the judicial system, the police, the Army, and so on.
 However, two songs, "Juan Represión" ("John Repression") about the police and military dictators (a specific reference to dictator Juan Carlos Onganía), and "Botas locas" ("Crazy Boots") about the army, were eliminated from the album by the music label, afraid of the growing political violence of the time.
 Two more had to be partly changed, "Las increíbles aventuras del Señor Tijeras" ("The incredible adventures of Mr. Scissors"), a song about the person in charge of film censorship at that time, and "¿Para quién canto yo entonces?" ("Who am I singing for, then?"), both about censorship itself, while "Música de Fondo para Cualquier Fiesta Animada", about the judiciary system had to be completely rewritten.
 Even though Charly achieved a different, more mature sound with Instituciones, the public rejected the change.
 They preferred the old folk-rock sound, and the album sold poorly.

 In these years, Charly met María Rosa Yorio, who later bore his only son, Miguel García.
 Miguel released a solo album in December 2005 as Migue García.

 Há Sido

 García kept composing songs through 1975 for an eventual new album which would be called Há sido (Has been).
 The name is a pun on ácido (acid), a reference to LSD.

-Later, Charly would say that the LP definitely referenced LSD, because the songs were about going to the sea and looking at the colorful fishes — that is, an acid trip.
+Later, Charly would say that the LP definitely referenced LSD, because the songs were about going to the sea and looking at the colorful fishes referred to an acid trip.

 In 1975, Sui Generis' members began to have conflicts.
 "Nito" Mestre wasn't enthusiastic about the new style and project, the new members weren't accepted by the public, and Charly was tired of Sui Generis' old style, which the fans and producers wanted.

 The Há sido LP was never recorded, but some of the songs were included in the band's farewell live album, such as "Bubulina" and "Eiti Leda".